 Teaching about the Dominican Republic

-We started the unit completing Martina Bex’s Spanish Reading: The Dominican Republic.
-I was actually home with a sick little boy, so this was a great reading with comprehension questions that could be completed with a substitute.
-If I was there I would have divided up the topics, one for each group to do a little bit more research on, and to present their finding as experts in Geography, Merengue, etc to the class.
+We started the unit by completing Martina Bex’s Spanish Reading: The Dominican Republic.
+I was home with a sick little boy.
+So this was a great reading with comprehension questions that could be completed with a substitute.
+If I was there I would have divided up the topics.
+One for each group to do a little bit more research, and to present their finding as experts in Geography, Merengue, etc to the class.

 Videos to Introduce Felipe Alou